Christian Schmidt Brewing Company: Early history

-Christian Schmidt was born in Magstadt, Wurttemberg, Germany in 1833.
+Christian Schmidt was born in Magstadt, Württemberg, Germany in 1833.
 He spent three years in Stuttgart, where he learned brewing, before emigrating to Philadelphia, Pennsylvania, at the age of 18.
 After his arrival in Philadelphia, he worked for six months on the Camden & Atlantic Railroad that was being built to Atlantic City, and then secured employment in the brewing business.
-By the late 1850s he had become associated with the brewery of Robert Courtney, which was located on Edward Street near the intersection of Second Street and Girard Avenue in what is the Kensington neighborhood of Philadelphia, but now due to gentrification, is called part of Northern Liberties.
+By the late 1850s he had become associated with the brewery of Robert Courtney, which was located on Edward Street near the intersection of Second Street and Girard Avenue in the Northern Liberties neighborhood of Philadelphia.
 In 1860 Schmidt became a partner in the brewery, which was renamed Christian Schmidt, Kensington Brewery when Schmidt became sole proprietor in 1863.
 Production in 1860 has variously been stated to be either 500 or 3,000 barrels of ale and porter a year.
 By 1873, production had grown to 20,000 barrels a year and in 1880 Schmidt built a new brewery and ice house in order to be able to produce lager beer.
 In 1887 a new brew house, which doubled capacity, was built.
 In 1890, the brewery produced 65,000 barrels.

 In 1892, Christian Schmidt's three sons, Henry C., Edward A. and Frederick W., became partners in the firm and the name of the brewery was changed to C. Schmidt & Sons.
 By 1894, Schmidt's was the sixth-largest brewer in Philadelphia.
 Its principal beers at that time were a pilsner and a dark beer called Puritan.

 After Christian Schmidt's death in 1894, Edward A. Schmidt became head of the company.
-Edward A. Schmidt was a practical brewer and tireless innovator who would lead the company for the next 50 years.
+He was a practical brewer and tireless innovator who would lead the company for the next 50 years.
 By 1896, Schmidt's had an annual capacity of 100,000 barrels.